wawrzynek-eq/arch-kata/readme.md

 ![Demand growth study](Demand-growth-study.png "Demand growth study")

 1. Expected demand for candidates without Generative AI is projected to increase significantly, reaching ~2 000 application per week by 2029.
-2. Based on throughput analysis, to meet this demand without generative AI, the company must increase headcount by 200% or maintain a workforce of 500 full-time employees.
+2. Based on throughput analysis, to meet this demand without generative AI, the company must either increase the contractors' headcount by 200%, or employ them full-time and still extend from 300 to 500.
 See [ADR-001](./ADR/ADR%200001%20-%20Replace%20manual%20grading%20with%20AI%20assisted%20grading.md)

 **Costs:**